-How to get Blood Stains out of your New Mattress
+How to get blood out of a mattress

 Note: It is important that you never use warm or hot water when removing blood from a mattress, as this will cause the stain to set into the fibres of the mattress, making it virtually impossible to remove.